tssoft/wp-social-likes/readme.txt

  * Horizontal or vertical buttons layout or single button mode with popup
  * Interactive preview of buttons look on the plugin settings page
  * Control appearance of buttons for each page and post
- * Additional options for Twitter and Pinterest
+ * Additional options for Pinterest

 Check screenshots page or try live preview to pick buttons look that best fits theme design of your site.